 This webinar was provided to NWS SOOs, local and regional training facilitators, and other interests to provide an overview and guidance on the Seasonal Readiness plans, tools, and vision.
 Follow the link below to be directed to the Commerce Learning Center to view the video (must have a CLC account).
 Note: the recorded webinar is no longer available at this time.
 However, the Briefing Slides are still available in PDF form below.

-WOC Core Seasonal Readiness topics include understanding individual and team psychology to maximize warning operation and decision making performance.
-Lessons include warning specific applications of managing situation awareness, both individually and as a team, managing workload and cognitive resources.
-Methods for constructing an effective warning, eliciting the proper public response, and understanding the way NWS warnings will be used, and reacted to by the general public are also included.
-In the Summer, Instructor Led Training sessions are held teaching students how to conduct and evaluate Root Cause Analyses, which focus on fact finding investigations for improving processes and office operations, particularly in time-sensitive situations.
+WOC Human Factors Seasonal Readiness topics include situation awareness, office strategies, and public response.
+These lessons also include addressing your health during warning operations, methods for constructing an effective warning, eliciting the proper public response, and understanding the way NWS warnings will be used, and reacted to by the general public.
+Forecasters will also complete a graded assignment covering how to conduct and evaluate Root Cause Analyses, which focus on fact finding investigations for improving processes and office operations.

-The start of the convective season varies across the country and so should the pre-season learning and training activities for each office and region.
 Seasonal Readiness gives local WFO SOOs and training facilitators a template for potential training plans for their staff but also the flexibility to determine their own plans.
-If an office already performs a local “pre-season” training regime through either a one-day workshop/seminar for the staff, a drill with questions about operational protocol, convective weather exercises through a local WES (Weather Event Simulator) case, or a combination of these, Seasonal Readiness is designed to supplement this effort.
-The training modules, exercises, and other training delivery through WOC Severe can be broken-down into more targeted needs for each office and operation.
+If an office already performs a local “pre-season” training regime through either a local workshop/seminar for the staff, a drill with questions about operational protocol, convective weather exercises through a local WES (Weather Event Simulator) case, or a combination of these, Seasonal Readiness is designed to supplement this effort.
+The training modules, exercises, and other training delivery through WOC Severe can be taken individually or in any combination, meeting more targeted needs for each office and operation.

-NOTE: The content from this track is designed for NWS meteorologists that have completed the WSR-88D Operations Course (1990-1997), the Distance Learning Operations Course (DLOC; 1998-2015), or the Radar and Applications Course (RAC; 2016-Present).
-The lessons build on fundamental understandings of the WSR-88D Radar products (including MRMS) and mastery of certain convective-related processes in the lessons’ learning objectives.
-NWS meteorologists who wish to complete a “refresher” of these radar products, as they relate to severe convection, should consider taking the next offering of RAC in the Fall of 2019 and the Seasonal Readiness of the WOC Severe Weather track after that.
+NOTE: The content from this track is designed for NWS meteorologists that have completed the Radar and Applications Course (RAC; 2016-present), Distance Learning Operations Course (DLOC; 1998-2015), or WSR-88D Operations Course (1990-1997).
+The lessons build on fundamental understanding of the WSR-88D products (including MRMS) and mastery of certain convective-related processes in the lessons’ learning objectives.
+NWS meteorologists who wish to complete a “refresher” of these radar products, as they relate to severe convection, should consider refreshing any RAC modules that may boost their learning, then complete the WOC Severe Weather track after that.

-The Winter Weather Warning Seasonal Readiness Training (SRT) for FY18 is based upon the latest Winter Weather Warning Professional Development Series (PDS) developed by the NWS operational community over the past two years.
-It is the first time in 5 years WDTD has been resourced to provide your forecasters with the warning-related competencies needed for effective winter weather warnings.
+The Winter Weather Warning Seasonal Readiness Training (SRT) for FY23 is based upon the latest Winter Weather Warning Professional Development Series (PDS) developed by the NWS operational community.
+The WDTD has been resourced to provide your forecasters with the warning-related competencies needed for effective winter weather warnings.

-Thanks to a group of subject matter experts in the NWS field, academia, NWS Headquarters, and the Cooperative Office for Meteorological Education and Training (COMET) this course contains lessons in six different topic areas,
+Thanks to a group of subject matter experts in the NWS field, academia, NWS Headquarters, and the Cooperative Office for Meteorological Education and Training (COMET), this course contains lessons in seven different topic areas,

-The Winter Weather SRT contains assessments you can use to assess your staff knowledge of the learning objectives within the WOC Winter.
-Then the SRT helps link the appropriate lesson links in the CLC to address any gaps in knowledge you discover.
+The Winter Weather SRT contains assessments you can use to assess your staff’s knowledge of the learning objectives within the WOC Winter course.
+Then, the SRT helps link the appropriate lessons in the CLC to address any gaps in knowledge that you discover.
 The SRT provides the following for the SOO:

 Q: I am concerned about the length of this course.
 One of the reasons I and my colleagues haven’t taken AWOC in several years is that it is just too long, too many elements that are tough to match up with my schedule of rotating shifts and priorities of inclement weather over training.
 Why would Seasonal Readiness change this opinion?